gkono-splunk/o11y-lambda-workshop/README.md

 We can see that the **producer-lambda** function is putting a record into the Kinesis Stream.
 But the action of the **consumer-lambda** function is missing!

 This is because the trace context is not being propagated.
 Trace context propagation is not supported out-of-the-box by Kinesis service at the time of this workshop.
-Our distributed trace stops at the Kinesis service, and we can't see the propagation any further.
+Our distributed trace stops at the Kinesis service, and because its context isn't automatically propagated through the stream, we can't see any further.

 Not yet, at least...